 Similarly to blocking list operations, blocking stream reads are fair from the point of view of clients waiting for data, since the semantics is FIFO style.
-The first client that blocked for a given stream is the first that will be unblocked as new items are available.
+The first client that blocked for a given stream will be the first to be unblocked when new items are available.

-When the task at hand is to consume the same stream from different clients, then XREAD already offers a way to fan-out to N clients, potentially also using slaves in order to provide more read scalability.
+When the task at hand is to consume the same stream from different clients, then XREAD already offers a way to fan-out to N clients, potentially also using replicas in order to provide more read scalability.
 However in certain problems what we want to do is not to provide the same stream of messages to many clients, but to provide a different subset of messages from the same stream to many clients.
-An obvious case where this is useful is the case of slow to process messages: the ability to have N different workers that will receive different parts of the stream allow to scale message processing, by routing different messages to different workers that are ready to do more work.
+An obvious case where this is useful is that of messages which are slow to process: the ability to have N different workers that will receive different parts of the stream allows us to scale message processing, by routing different messages to different workers that are ready to do more work.

-In practical terms, if we imagine having three consumers C1, C2, C3, and a stream that contains the messages 1, 2, 3, 4, 5, 6, 7 then what we want is to serve the messages like in the following diagram:
+In practical terms, if we imagine having three consumers C1, C2, C3, and a stream that contains the messages 1, 2, 3, 4, 5, 6, 7 then what we want is to serve the messages according to the following diagram:

 A consumer group is like a pseudo consumer that gets data from a stream, and actually serves multiple consumers, providing certain guarantees:

-- Each message is served to a different consumer so that it is not possible that the same message is delivered to multiple consumers.
+- Each message is served to a different consumer so that it is not possible that the same message will be delivered to multiple consumers.

 - Consumers are identified, within a consumer group, by a name, which is a case-sensitive string that the clients implementing consumers must choose.
 This means that even after a disconnect, the stream consumer group retains all the state, since the client will claim again to be the same consumer.
 However, this also means that it is up to the client to provide a unique identifier.

-- Each consumer group has the concept of the first ID never consumed so that, when a consumer asks for new messages, it can provide just messages that were never delivered previously.
+- Each consumer group has the concept of the first ID never consumed so that, when a consumer asks for new messages, it can provide just messages that were not previously delivered.

-- Consuming a message however requires explicit acknowledge using a specific command, to say: this message was correctly processed, so can be evicted from the consumer group.
+- Consuming a message, however, requires an explicit acknowledgment using a specific command.
+KeyDB interprets the acknowledgment as: this message was correctly processed so it can be evicted from the consumer group.

-In some way a consumer group can be imagined as some amount of state about a stream:
+In a way, a consumer group can be imagined as some amount of state about a stream: